nswdpc/silverstripe-mailgun-sync/README.md

 Mailgun requires a 'to' parameter.
 If your system sends messages with Bcc/Cc but no 'To' then you will need to specify a default_recipient (one that you control).

 ### alwaysFrom
-If you wish to have all emails sent from a single address by default, add the following to your Mailer config:
+If you wish to have all emails sent from a single address by default, regardless of the From header set, add the following to your Mailer config:
 ```
 Injector:
   Mailer:
     properties:
+      alwaysFrom: 'Someone <someone@example.com>'
+      # or
-      alwaysFrom: someone@example.com
+      # alwaysFrom: 'someone@example.com'
 ```
 This is off by default.
+When in use the From header will be set as the Reply-To.

 ## Sending
 Sending of messages occurs via ```NSWDPC\SilverstripeMailgunSync\Connector\Message``` class using API configuration from YAML.